maxdata/basic-components/docs/content/docs/installation.md

 ## JinjaX

-Install the required jinjax library into your project using your package manager.
+Install the required JinjaX library into your project using your package manager.

 ```bash
 pip install jinjax
 ```

-Configure your jinja environment to load the components according to the [JinjaX docs](https://jinjax.scaletti.dev/guide/).
+Configure your Jinja environment to load the components according to the [JinjaX docs](https://jinjax.scaletti.dev/guide/).

 ## Tailwind CSS